MagaliFabre/neighborhood_app/README.md

 3. Open [http://localhost:3000/](http://localhost:3000/) in your browser to view the Aid Platform application.

 ## Deployment
 The Aid Platform can be deployed online.
-Follow these steps to deploy:
+Follow these steps to deploy using Docker on a personal server:

-### Heroku Deployment
+### Docker Deployment
-1. Create a Heroku account at [https://www.heroku.com/](https://www.heroku.com/) if you haven't already.
-2. Install the Heroku CLI following the instructions [here](https://devcenter.heroku.com/articles/heroku-cli).
+1. Ensure Docker is installed on your server.
+Follow the instructions [here](https://docs.docker.com/get-docker/).
+2. Clone this repository with `git clone https://github.com/MagaliFabre/neighborhood_app.git`.
-3. In your terminal, navigate to the project directory `Aid_Platform`.
+3. Navigate to the project directory by entering `cd neighborhood_app` in the terminal.
-4. Log in to Heroku CLI by running `heroku login` and follow the prompts to authenticate.
-5. Create a new Heroku app with `heroku create`.
-6. Deploy your application to Heroku by pushing your code to the Heroku remote repository:

-git push heroku main

-Copy code
-7. Run database migrations on Heroku: heroku run rails db
-8. Open your deployed application in the browser with `heroku open`.
+4. Build the Docker images for both the backend and frontend:
+    ```sh
+    docker-compose build
+    ```
+5. Start the containers:
+    ```sh
+    docker-compose up
+    ```
+6. Your application should now be running on your personal server.
+Open your server's IP address in your browser to view the application.
+For example, [http://server.gr1moire.net/](http://server.gr1moire.net/).

 ## Database Schema
 ![Database Schema](./picturereadme/db.png)